-Following her arrest, the DMV sent respondent an order dated April 1, 2014, that revoked her driver's license.
-Respondent appealed the revocation and, on April 11, 2014, submitted a written objection and hearing request form.
-However, respondent did not check the box on the hearing request form indicating that she wished to "challenge the results of the secondary chemical test of the blood, breath or urine."

-An administrative hearing was conducted before the OAH on April 30, 2015.
-On March 27, 2017, the OAH entered its final order reversing the order of revocation.
-The OAH concluded that the "investigating officer's failure to test [respondent's] blood or to make blood evidence available to [respondent] for further testing" was a denial of respondent's statutory due process rights under West Virginia Code § 17C-5-9 (2013).2
+Following her arrest, the DMV sent respondent an order dated April 17, 2015 which revoked her driver's license.
+Respondent appealed the revocation and, on April 21, 2015, submitted a written objection and hearing request form to the OAH on which she checked a box to indicate that she wished "to challenge the results of the secondary chemical test of the blood, breath or urine."
+An administrative hearing was conducted before the OAH on September 1, 2016.
+Both respondent and Trooper Glaspell testified at the hearing.
+On September 25, 2017, the OAH entered its final order reversing the order of revocation of respondent's license due to the "investigating officer's failure to test blood or to make blood evidence available to [respondent] for further testing" Significantly, the OAH found a violation of respondent's due process rights under West Virginia Code § 17C-5-9 (2013).3

-The DMV appealed the OAH's order to the Circuit Court of Kanawha County.
+The DMV appealed the OAH's order to the circuit court.
 By order entered on December 19, 2019, the circuit court affirmed the OAH's order.
-The court held that respondent's agreement to submit to a blood test at the request of the investigating officer afforded her the same due process rights had she demanded a blood test.
-The circuit court specifically referenced this Court's decisions in Reed v.
+The court found that respondent's agreement to submit to "a blood test at the request of the investigating officer" afforded her "the same due process rights had she demanded a blood test."
+Further, the court specifically referenced this Court's decisions in Reed v.
 Hall, 235 W. Va.
 322, 773 S.E.2d 666 (2015), and Reed v.
 Divita, No. 14-1018, 2015 WL 5514209 (W. Va.
 Sept.
-15, 2018) (memorandum decision), and found that petitioner's "violation of [r]espondent's statutory and due process rights under West Virginia Code § 17C-5-9 [is] dispositive."
+15, 2018) (memorandum decision), and found that respondent was "denied the ability to present potentially exculpatory evidence of her blood and was therefore denied her due process right as a result of the investigating officer['s] failure to submit the respondent's blood sample to a laboratory for testing."
 It is from the circuit court's December 19, 2019, order that petitioner now appeals.

 "On appeal of an administrative order from a circuit court, this Court is bound by the statutory standards contained in W.Va.
 Code § 29A-5-4(a) and reviews questions of law presented de novo; findings of fact by the administrative officer are accorded deference unless the reviewing court believes the findings to be clearly wrong.'
 Syl.
 Pt.
 1, Muscatell v.
 Cline, 196 W. Va.
-588, 474 S.E.2d 518 (1996)."
-Syl.
-Pt.
-1, Dale v.
-Odum, 223 W. Va.
-601, 760 S.E.2d 415 (2014).
+588, 474 S.E.2d 518